 2022 HEINEKEN Global Supply Chain Award

-In November 2022, EUCORD and its partners received a notable accolade for their role in HEINEKEN Ethiopia's Global Supply Chain Award.
+In November 2022, EUCORD and its partners were recognized for their role in HEINEKEN Ethiopia's Global Supply Chain Award.
 The partnership, through the CREATE and BOOST projects, supported over 70,000 farmers and successfully improved the production, productivity, quality, and supply of malt barley in Ethiopia.
 The innovative initiatives enhanced the farmers' access to improved inputs and training, resulting in a substantial increase in malt barley yield from 2.4 tons to over 4 tons per hectare.
-This achievement more than doubled the farmers' incomes, provided additional food for Ethiopian families and enabled HEINEKEN Ethiopia to shift from locally sourcing 25% of malt and malt barley locally in 2014 to achieving 100% in 2023.
+This achievement more than doubled the farmers' incomes, provided additional food for Ethiopian families, and enabled HEINEKEN Ethiopia to shift from locally sourcing 25% of malt and malt barley in 2014 to 100% local sourcing in 2023.
 According to a study commissioned by IFC, between 2016-2022 the brewing industry contributed a total of 32 billion ETB on local sourcing, saving USD 788 million for the country.

 EMRC-Rabobank Project Incubator Award

 Shalem Investments, a key partner of EUCORD, was recognized at the 2015 EMRC Agribusiness Forum with the Project Incubator Award.
-This award honours persons/organizations who helped identifying, showcasing and supporting innovative projects in African agriculture.
-Shalem Investments (Kenya) helped 1,200 small scale sorghum producers gain access to markets and create significant gains in income levels and productivity.
+This award honors persons/organizations who helped identify, showcase, and support innovative projects in African agriculture.
+Shalem Investments (Kenya) helped 1,200 small-scale sorghum producers gain access to markets and create significant gains in income levels and productivity.
 Over the past 5 years, production has increased to 4,000 metric tons.
-EUCORD partnered with COMEHA (Community Micro Enterprises for Hope Africa), the NGO branch of Shalem Investments,as part of the East Africa Sorghum Value Chain project.
-Hence profitability concerns were successfully merged with commercial sustainability and rural development concerns.
+EUCORD partnered with COMEHA (Community Micro Enterprises for Hope Africa), the NGO branch of Shalem Investments, as part of the East Africa Sorghum Value Chain project.
+This project successfully merged profitability concerns with commercial sustainability and rural development concerns.

 Innovation Experience Award